 - Deep Belly Breathing: Sit comfortably with your eyes closed.
 Inhale deeply through your nose, allowing your belly to expand.
 Exhale slowly through your mouth, feeling the release of tension from your body.

 - Counted Breath: Inhale deeply for a count of four, hold your breath for a count of four, and exhale slowly for a count of four.
 Repeat this pattern several times, focusing on the rhythmic nature of your breath.

 - Alternate Nostril Breathing: Gently close your right nostril with your right thumb and inhale deeply through your left nostril.
 Pause, then close your left nostril with your ring finger, releasing your thumb, and exhale through your right nostril.
 Repeat on the other side.

 Thinking of the Present Moment

-During your 5-minute meditation, its important to think of present moment.
+During your 5-minute meditation, it is important to think of the present moment.
 Here’s how you can practice mindfulness:

 - Body Scan: Start by focusing your attention on different parts of your body, starting from the top of your head and moving down to your toes.
 Notice any sensations or areas of tension, and allow them to soften and relax.

 - Thought Observation: Instead of getting caught up in your thoughts, observe them without judgment.
 Imagine your thoughts as passing clouds in the sky, coming and going without attachment.

 - Anchor Point Meditation: Choose an anchor point, such as your breath, a mantra, or a visual object, to bring your attention back whenever your mind wanders.
 Focus on this anchor point to maintain a state of presence.

 Distractions are a natural part of meditation, but learning to let go of them is crucial.
 Here are some tips to help you stay focused: